 “MELD stands for Model for End-Stage Liver Disease.
 Its essentially a scoring system, the higher the value the more likely you are going to die within the next 3 months.”

 Shane Garcia (my youngest), Emily Ray, Ashley Ray, Aaron Ray, Christian Garcia (my eldest)

-There are other states where it’s more likely to receive a liver while on the transplant list.
+There are other stats where it’s more likely to receive a liver while on the transplant list.
 I won’t get into the reasons here, that subject alone is worth a few pages.
 However, after looking at the logistics and the cost of getting on these lists, the idea of a live liver donor was becoming more acceptable to Patrice and Ashley.
 So… I did the next indicated thing – I ordered a bunch of blood type tests on amazon.com and invited everyone over for pizza.
 I was a blood-thirsty lancing fool.
-My wife, Patrice, and myself were all matches… and the pizza was delicious.
+My wife, Patrice, and I were all matches… and the pizza was delicious.
 It was decided, we were all on board and up for further testing.

 Now up until recently Ash was going to Rady Children’s Hospital for treatment.
 They had to refer her to a different team since she was no longer a child.
 It was a slow process and the team was still fairly new to her.
 However… this team at UCSD Hillcrest Hospital was just starting their live liver donor program under the direction of Dr. Alan Hemming and Dr. Alexander Kuo.
 When Ash and Patrice asked about a live liver donor as a possible option it was confirmed not only as a possible option but a good one as well.
 Her MELD score determined she had a 20% chance of dying within the next three months and the percentage of successful live liver transplant was roughly the same.
 Opting for the surgery made sense.
 We were told we’d be in contact with a transplant coordinator and that we should select a candidate who would be tested first.